-I have been a Firefighter/Paramedic for 4.5 years.
+I have been a Firefighter/Paramedic since 2015.
 I was a Civil Engineering Technologist for several years before that.
 During that time, I had started a family.
 As my children grew older and became more independent, I realized I too was getting older, and it was time to seek out the career I always dreamed of.

 I remember wanting to be a firefighter as young as 12 years old.
 I’m not sure what triggered that desire, but it was something I was passionate about and it always stuck with me.

 A friend suggested I should take my EMT (now known as primary care paramedic), they felt this would be a good fit for me.
 I liked the idea of getting medical training first in case, as a female, I wasn’t competitive enough to get hired as a career firefighter.

 During my EMT program I encountered many inspirational people, one paramedic instructor in particular encouraged me to go after my dream of being a firefighter.
 His advice was to give it 100%.
 If it worked out for me, I would have won the lottery, if it didn’t, there would be no regrets because I tried my best.